A virtual discussion of working papers or caucus topics related to social sexual behavior (SSB) or sexual harassment (SH) in the workplace.

 What Platform?
 Collaborate Ultra.
 If you're new to this platform, here is a helpful user guide: https://help.blackboard.com/Collaborate/Ultra/Participant

 How do I log on?
-Look at the session descriptions below, in the attached schedule, or check your calendar invitations for links to the sessions.
+Look at the session descriptions below or check your calendar invitations for links to the sessions.
 You can log into the session up to 15 minutes prior to the session start time.
 Sessions are capped at 100 participants.
 If the cap is reached, you may not be admitted to the session.

 Who?
 The SRVC invites a snowballing list of researchers and practitioners interested in SSB, SH, or related issues.
-Faculty, graduate students, HR/T&D/D&I/OD professionals, and attorneys are welcome.
-If you, your colleague(s), or graduate student(s) are interested in attending the SVRC, please send your/their name(s) and email(s) to the SVRC organizer, Dr. Shannon Rawski at firstname.lastname@example.org
+Faculty, graduate students, and industry professionals are welcome.
+If you, your colleague(s), or graduate student(s) are interested in attending the SVRC, please send your/their name(s) and email(s) to the SVRC organizer, Dr. Shannon Rawski at email@example.com

-What's on the schedule this fall?
-We have one caucus and three working paper sessions lined up for this fall semester.
-See the descriptions below and in the attached schedule.
-If you would like to present during the spring 2020 semester, email the SVRC organizer, Dr. Shannon Rawski at email@example.com
+What's on the schedule this spring?
+We have one caucus (Feb) and one working paper (May) session lined up for this spring 2021 semester.
+See descriptions below.
+If you would like to present March or April, email the SVRC organizer, Dr. Shannon Rawski at firstname.lastname@example.org